Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 ## Introduction

-This document focuses on giving context around why migrating Workiva's test ecosystem is necessary, how the broader migration guide is structured, and how the new testing philosophy affects Workiva's test patterns.
+This document focuses on giving context around why migrating away from OverReact Test is necessary, how the broader migration guide is structured, and how the new testing philosophy affects Workiva's test patterns.

 ## Migration Background

 The first big question - do we _have_ to migrate?

-The only time you need to migrate is when interacting with new platform components, whether this be from Web Skin Dart or Workiva's Material UI (MUI) wrappers.
+The only time you need to migrate is if the test is relying on a class component instance.
 This is because the new norm is to build components using the modern patterns of hooks, ref forwarding, and all the other tools that functional components expose.
 OverReact Test does not have full support for function based components, meaning that as we transition UI to utilize MUI components, the tests will need to be migrated as well.

 However, all component tests can be migrated to gain the simplicity and maintainability offered by React Testing Library (RTL).
 RTL makes testing much more delightful, and by migrating our tests to it, we will be able to: